Biden, top Dems strategize; Pelosi says deal 'very possible'

 Under the changes being floated the corporate rate would not change.
 But the revisions would not be all positive for big companies and the wealthy.

-The White House is reviving the idea of a minimum corporate tax rate, similar to the 15% rate Biden had proposed this year.
+The White House is reviving the idea of a minimum corporate tax rate, and Biden mentioned the 15% rate he had proposed this year.
 That's even for companies that say they had no taxable income — a frequent target of Biden, who complains they pay “zero” in taxes.

 The new tax on the wealthiest individuals would be modeled on legislation from Sen. Ron Wyden, D-Ore., chairman of the Senate Finance Committee.
 He has proposed taxing stock gains of people with more than $1 billion in assets — fewer than 1,000 Americans.

-Democrats also want to add funding to provide dental, vision and hearing aid benefits to people on Medicare proposed by Sen. Bernie Sanders, I-Vt.

-Associated Press writers Alex Jaffe, Kevin Freking and Josh Boak contributed to this report.
+Associated Press writers Alex Jaffe, Kevin Freking and Zeke Miller contributed to this report.

 Credit: Evan Vucci